 - Generic designs

-- No discussion of buyer journey
+- No discussion of the buyer journey

 After launch: